|

 Operational History

-and a pair of gloves.
-The oversuit is a multi-purpose garment produced in five sizes and designed to be worn in three different ways.
-It can be worn as a cape with the sleeves inside the oversuit.
+The OZK protective chemical suit is comprised of three major components: the OP-1 protective coat, a pair of overboots, and gloves.
+The OP-1 coat is a multi-purpose garment produced in five sizes and designed to be worn in three different ways.
+It can be worn as a cape with the sleeves inside the coat.
 It is more commonly worn with the sleeves outside as an overcoat.
 It can also be worn as a coverall with the lower portions of the suit wrapped around the legs and secured in place by straps. |

 |

-| The OP-1 overboots are usually knee-length and secured below the knee by tie wrap.
-Hip length versions which secured to the wearer's uniform belt by straps are also said to be available.
+The OZK protective overboots are carried in a special pouch attached to the soldier’s belt.
+Each is a rubberized knee-length and is secured below the knee by tie wrap.
 They weigh 1 kilogram.
 The size of overboot worn is based on the size of the soldier's combat boot, and can be seen on the table at right. |

 |

-The gloves of the OP-1 are designed to be worn over gloves provided with the standard field protective mask set.
+The gloves of the OZK are designed to be worn over gloves provided with the standard field protective mask set.
 They come in two versions: a temperate climate version with five fingers, and a cold weather version with two fingers and a thermal lining.
 The gloves weigh .4 kilograms.

 Tactical Use and Limitations

+The OZK chemical protective suit is manufactured from impermeable rubberized fabric and provides excellent production against most NBC agents.
 Its primary disadvantage of the suit is that it is impermeable and can become very hot and uncomfortable to wear under certain conditions.
-The table at right show the Soviet regulations regarding safe use of the OP-1 in different temperatures. |
+The table at right show the Soviet regulations regarding safe use of the OZK in different temperatures. |

 |